vladen/aeroflow/specifications/readme.md

 });
 ```

-When @source is not empty, emits "next" for each serial value from @source, then single greedy "done".
+When @source is not empty, emits "next" for each value from @source, then single greedy "done".

 ```js
 return execute(function (context) {